 Around half of all people claiming benefits because of illness have mental health problems.
 We are opposed to any assumption that the welfare system is riddled with undeserving people who somehow need to be ‘found out’.
 The announcement that all Disability Living Allowance claimants will be from 2013/14 onwards accentuates this assumption.

 Furthermore, with the current Work Capability Assessment for employment and support allowance being unfit to assess how people’s mental health affects their ability to work, we are not confident that this new assessment will be any more adequate.
 Instead, it could end up compelling people into positions that may compromise their mental health and wellbeing if it does not learn from the failures of our other benefit tests.

-However, the most immediate and disturbing change to the benefits system will be the linkage of benefits to the (currently at 3.4 per cent) as opposed to the (currently at 5.1 per cent).
+However, the most immediate and disturbing change to the benefits system will be the linkage of benefits to the Consumer Prices Index (currently at 3.4 per cent) as opposed to the Retail Prices Index (currently at 5.1 per cent).
 This means that the amount of benefit paid will not increase as much as is needed to keep up with rising prices.
 This will lead to a significant cut in living standards for households that are dependent on benefits – which are among the poorest in our society.

 Aside from benefits, the effect of cuts to other areas, such as job losses and changes to our communities, may impact on our wellbeing, resulting in an increased need for mental health care the government can’t afford.

 For example, reductions in police funding could end the good work started as part of our Another Assault campaign and public sector redundancies and the consequent rise in people’s debt levels will undoubtedly lead to increased rates of mental distress.

 This budget could cost the mental health of this country dearly – is it a price our society can afford to pay?

 If you’re concerned about the impact of the budget on your local services, and ask them how they will fight for the needs of mental health service users.